gl-inet/docs4.x/docs/faq/first_time_setup.md

         Use your computer or smartphone to connect to the Wi-Fi of the second router.

+        !!! note

+            The second router mentioned here is a regular router, like GL.iNet GL-AXT1800, TP-LINK, or Netgear routers.
+Modems, Optical Network Terminals, or devices provided by ISPs may not work in this scenario.

 3. Access the web Admin Panel

     Open a web browser (we recommend Chrome, Edge, Safari) and visit [http://192.168.8.1](http://192.168.8.1).
 You will be directed to the initial setup of the web Admin Panel.
 If can't access the web Admin Panel, please check [here](cannot_access_web_admin_panel.md).